 Recent Chinese summer blockbuster film Wolf Warrior 2 has achieved the highest box office record of all time in China and is possibly the most popular film in China in contemporary time.
 (MTime.com, BBC) It celebrates an ex-military Chinese hero Leng Feng and how he helps to resolve some local conflicts in Africa.
 Its popularity has a lot to do with its celebration of nationalism and one question is: what do people in Africa think?
+There is in fact very little written about this.
+What I wish to do here is to present some alternative thoughts, with the help from Seth Avusuglo from Ghana.

 Are Chinese films or other cultural productions visible or popular in Ghana?